Electrical Engineering and Computer Science Graduate Programs

 - Online M.S. in energy engineering ― A part-time program for working professionals

-- Master of Cyber security ― Offer a research-based M.S. degree or a course work-based M.C.S. for working professionals
+- Master of Cyber security ― A research-based M.S. degree or a coursework-based M.C.S. for working professionals

 - J.D./M.S.E.
 Dual Degree ― Designed for law students interesting in pursuing careers in technology-driven fields.